preyes323/launchschool/260/lesson_01/todoMVC/README.md

 #### Clicking the text for the todo toggles editing for that todo

+Things to consider:
+* How to differentiate from text box click event

 #### Clicking outside of the text input for a currently editing todo saves the edit

+Things to consider:
+* How to differentiate from text box click event
+* What event to use - blur?

 #### Clicking clear complete will find all completed todos and remove them

+Things to consider:
+* Create change event that removes view once model is removed